HAVING FUN SAFELY MATTERS HERE AT AB!

 This prohibition includes drones for filming or videotaping, as well as any drone use by

-media or journalists operating above property owned or managed by Jackson Hole
+media or journalists operating outside the footprint managed by Antelope Butte

-Mountain Resort.
+Mountain Recreation Area.
 This prohibition on drone use extends to any drones launched or

 operated from resort property, as well as drones launched from private property outside